wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 react-native-svg@13.4.0
 ```

-It loaded up after rebuilding the app, which was nice.（but Android covers up the point, it seems that the screen width should be adaptive.）
+It loaded up after rebuilding the app, which was nice. (but Android covers up the point, it seems that the screen width should be adaptive.)

 | iOS                    | Android                        |
 | ---------------------- | ------------------------------ |